christophersesugh/codingsimba/README.md

 ## About

-This is our platform for sharing insights about programming, software development best practices, and technical tutorials.
+This is a platform for sharing insights about programming, software development best practices, and technical tutorials.
 We're dedicated to making quality education accessible to developers at all levels.

 ## Features